Toledo Express Airport: Taxi and shuttle service

 Taxi service at the airport is currently contracted to A1 Accurate Limousine and Airport Service.
 While other taxi operators are available in Toledo, none are currently able to stage at the airport.

 Car rental companies

-Toledo Express is currently served by Alamo, Avis, Budget, Enterprise, Hertz, and National.
+Toledo Express is currently served by Alamo, Avis, Budget, Enterprise, and National.

 Parking lots

 The airport offers two parking lots: short term and long term.
-Both are located on the south side of the airport.
+Both are located on the north side of the airport.
 The parking lot is operated by Republic Parking Systems and it is also a partner of the Thanks Again rewards program.

 Government and military operations

 The airport is also home to Toledo Air National Guard Base and the 180th Fighter Wing (180 FW), an Air Combat Command (ACC)-gained unit of the Ohio Air National Guard.

 Toledo ANGB consists of a Federal enclave of 135.4 acre leased by the Department of Defense for the State of Ohio and the Ohio Air National Guard, housing combat-ready F-16C Fighting Falcon jet fighters and associated Air National Guard support units.
 Physical facilities consist of 3 administrative, 13 industrial and 7 services building (including hangar facilities), totaling nearly 322,000 square feet.

 There are 21 military aircraft based at TOL, supported by 290 full-time Air Reserve Technician (ART) and Active Guard and Reserve (AGR) personnel.
 Over 600 additional part-time Traditional Air National Guardsmen round out the balance of the 180 FW, capable of deploying worldwide to meet Air Force and combatant commander requirements as part of the Air Reserve Component of the U.S. Air Force.
 Concurrently, the 180 FW also provides traditional National Guard state support roles in the event of local and state emergencies to the Governor of Ohio.